 Early release students are expected to be off campus no later than fifteen minutes after their last assigned class.
 Students who are on campus after this time must be under the direct supervision of a teacher.
 If the student chooses to remain on campus after their last class, the student will risk losing the privilege of early release and will be assigned a class to attend.
 They may also be subject to disciplinary consequences from the administration.
-Students enrolled in an early release program will be issued a permit indicating the time they may leave campus.
-Students should have the permits in their possession at all times.

 Students with a "late-start" are expected to be on campus no earlier than 15 minutes prior to their first class.
 If the student chooses to arrive too early, the student will risk losing the privilege of "late-start" and will be assigned a class to attend.